PlanToCodeDesktop workspace for Codex CLI

 Run the server yourself to control provider routing and supply your own API keys.

-Server setup guide ->Workflow questions
+Server setup guide ->Workspace and workflow questions